Me4th/wp-travelshop-theme/travelshop/installation.md

 if you configure you're custom routing or want to modify meta tags for pressmind product pages, look at the `pmwc_detail_hook` in `wp-content/themes/travelshop/config-routing.php`

-How is this Route Hook used:
+How is this route hook used:
-1. The Hook is fired before the WordPress Page is loaded
+1. The Hook is fired before the WordPress page is loaded
-2. Modify the WP Request
+2. Modify the wp request
 3. Load product data by a seo friendly url
 4. Add metadata like description, title, etc. in the WordPress header template